raspberryenvoie/piRa1n/README.md

 ## Uninstall piRa1n
 Execute this command: `cd /home/pi/piRa1n && ./uninstall_piRa1n.sh`

+## Boot in safe mode
+Type in the terminal (Your Pi will shutdown after booting your iDevice in safe mode.): `cd /home/pi/piRa1n && ./piRa1n_safe_mode.sh`\
+Now jailbreak your Device and that's it!

+If you don't want to boot in safe mode anymore: piRa1n will automatically restart after every Jailbreak and won't shutdown the Pi.
+Run this command: `cd /home/pi/piRa1n && ./piRa1n_no_automatic_shutdown.sh`.\
+or\
+If you want to restore the default behavior (automatically shutdown Pi after every Jailbreak): `cd /home/pi/piRa1n && ./piRa1n_automatic_shutdown.sh`.

 ## Debug:
 ### Having issues?
 Try to reinstall piRa1n
 Run this command: `cd /home/pi/ && rm -rf piRa1n/`\